 Oil Filter Mounting Torque: The original Corvair oil filter specifications called for 20 ft-lbs.; it is definitely not a "spin-on" or "tighten 3/4 turn after contacting gasket" type of design.
 Whether you changed it last or somebody else did, this is a quick check item with great importance.
-Of additional concern is the fact that the fiber gasket will shrink over time and the original torque lost.
+An ongoing concern is the fact that the fiber gasket will shrink over time and the original torque lost.
 Get out your wrench and follow up after winter storage.

 Mechanical Fuel Pump Cover Screws and Mount Screw: After decades of dealing with replacement fuel pumps I have come to the conclusion that it is not physically possible to manufacture a Corvair fuel pump that works perfectly and does not leak.
-The latest pumps produced have a tendency to start leaking not long after installation and almost certainly after winter storage.
+The latest pumps produced seem to be better than in previous years but need to be checked after storage.
 Check the cover screws but remember they are in aluminum and will only take so much torque.
 Also check the mounting screw by grabbing the pump and trying to rock it back and forth.